The France/UK double tax treaty on inheritances

 Key differences between UK and France inheritance taxes

-£175,000 (both allowances are frozen until 2026).
-This benefits many families but there are limitations.
-It only applies to the residential property you have lived in, and only when received directly by descendants (so excluding many trusts).
-The relief tapers away for estates worth over £2 million, so, that estates over £2.35 million do not receive any residential nil rate band at all.
+In the UK, tax is calculated on your estate as a whole and paid by the estate.
+Spouses are generally exempt, but otherwise the fixed 40% tax rate and £325,000 threshold apply to everyone.
+The additional £175,000 residence nil rate band benefits many families, but there are limitations.
+It only applies to residential property you have lived in (which can be in France), and only when received directly by descendants.
+The relief tapers away for estates worth over £2 million so estates over £2.35 million do not receive any residential nil rate band at all.

 For example, children pay tax at progressive rates starting from 5% to 45%, and each receives a €100,000 allowance.
-On the other hand, non-relatives pay a fixed 60%, with only €1,594 being tax-free.
+On the other hand, non-relatives pay a fixed 60%, with only €1,594 being tax free.

 “Non-relatives” includes unmarried partners (unless you have entered into a PACS) and stepchildren.
 If you have adult children from a previous relationship you may not think of them as your spouse’s stepchildren.
 But if you leave assets to your spouse, who then passes them to your children when he/she dies, they will be taxed as non-relatives.
 Your children will therefore pay tax at 60% and lose the €100,000 allowance.
 Research all your options to see how you can protect both your spouse and children.